D101028/114-1-ICM-project/final-project/proposal.md

 3. **Template-Based Symbol Recognition**

-   * Use `cv2.matchTemplate` with normalized cross-correlation
+   * Compare each cropped symbol against the template database using normalized cross-correlation or Euclidean distance
-   * Symbol database: 20–40 templates (digits, letters, operators)
+   * If similarity falls below a confidence threshold, return to step 2 for re-segmentation
-   * Best score determines recognition result
+   * The template with the highest match score determines the final symbol recognition

 4. **Structural Analysis (Rule-Based)**